stadt-karlsruhe/open-data-dashboard/docs/configuration/appearance.en.md

 ## Icons

-Some configurations allow specifying a custom icon.
+Some configuration options allow specifying a custom icon.
 The `Open Data Dashboard` uses the [Bootstrap Icons](https://icons.getbootstrap.com/) library.
 Any icon available there can be used.

 !!! note